^

 Standards Compliance

-The MISRA Language Guidelines, MISRA C:2023, and MISRA C++:2023 – What they’re for, what’s current and what isn’t.
+The MISRA Language Guidelines, MISRA C:2025, and MISRA C++:2023 – What they’re for, what’s current and what isn’t.

 LDRA have been active contributors to the MISRA working groups since shortly after their inception.
-Support for MISRA coding guidelines in LDRA’s tools has always reflected that commitment and continues to do so today.
+Support for MISRA coding Guidelines in LDRA’s tools has always reflected that commitment and continues to do so today.

 What is MISRA?